What are NFTs? A Complete Guide to Non-Fungible Tokens

 The Risks of NFTs

-NFT prices can swing wildly.
-A collection that is popular today could be forgotten tomorrow.
-Many NFTs that sold for thousands of dollars during the 2021-2022 boom are now worth close to nothing.
+- Extreme price volatility: Collections popular today could be forgotten tomorrow.
+Many NFTs from the 2021-2022 boom are now worth close to nothing.

-Unlike fungible tokens that you can usually sell instantly on an exchange, NFTs require a buyer.
-If no one wants your specific NFT, you cannot sell it at any price.
-Many NFT owners have found themselves holding items that have zero trading activity.
+- Liquidity risk: Unlike tokens you can sell instantly on an exchange, NFTs require a buyer.
+If no one wants yours, you cannot sell it.

-NFT marketplaces and collections run on smart contracts.
-Bugs in these contracts have been exploited in the past, resulting in stolen NFTs and lost funds.
+- Smart contract risk: NFT marketplaces and collections run on smart contracts.
+Bugs have been exploited in the past.

 Warning: Do not treat NFTs as investments.
 The vast majority lose value over time.
 Only spend money on NFTs if you genuinely enjoy the art or community, and only spend what you can afford to lose completely.